 - Fulton History

 - Google Newspapers

 Tips for Reviewing Obituaries

 Once I have an obituary, I critically analyze the information contained within the text.
-I’ve regularly found the obituary can contain a combination of accurate and inaccurate information for a variety of reasons.
+I’ve regularly found these after death tributes might contain a combination of accurate and inaccurate information for a variety of reasons.

 - The person writing the obituary may have made a mistake or intentionally included inaccurate information.

 - Living with siblings or children may not be listed for accidental or intentional reasons.